mdkendall/Orbitrakr/README.md

 # ![Orbitrakr](assets/logo-320px-opt.png)

-This project is a work-in-progress.
-Not all features described below are fully implemented yet.

 ## Description

-Orbitrakr is an antenna rotator controller intended for pointing an antenna at satellites in low earth orbit.
-The controller consists of an ESP32 microcontroller board and two motor drivers.
-The motors drive the azimuth and elevation axes of the rotator, to which the antenna is mounted.
+Orbitrakr is an antenna rotator controller, for pointing an antenna at satellites in low earth orbit.
+An ESP32 microcontroller board runs the Orbitrakr firmware, and two stepper motors drive the azimuth and elevation axes of the rotator, which points the antenna.

 This repository contains the controller firmware.